 To facilitate our stock repurchase program, designed to return value to our stockholders and minimize dilution from stock issuances, we may repurchase our shares in the open market or enter into structured repurchase agreements with third parties.
-In December 2020, our Board of Directors granted authority to repurchase up to \$15 billion in our common stock through the end of fiscal 2024.
+In December 2020, our Board of Directors granted authority to repurchase up to \$15 billion in our common stock, which became fully utilized during fiscal 2024.
+In March 2024, our Board of Directors granted additional authority to repurchase up to \$25 billion in our common stock through March 14, 2028.

-During fiscal 2023 and 2022, we entered into accelerated share repurchase agreements ("ASRs") with large financial institutions whereupon we provided them with prepayments of \$1.4 billion and \$2.4 billion, respectively.
+During fiscal 2024, 2023 and 2022, we entered into accelerated share repurchase agreements ("ASRs") with large financial institutions whereupon we provided them with prepayments totaling \$9.5 billion, \$1.4 billion and \$2.4 billion, respectively.
 Under the terms of our ASRs, the financial institutions agree to deliver a portion of shares to us at contract inception and the remaining shares at settlement.
 The total number of shares delivered and average purchase price paid per share are determined upon settlement based on the Volume Weighted Average Price ("VWAP") over the term of the ASR, less an agreed upon discount.